FEATURE: Finding The Path To Next-gen Chips

 Research into alternative approaches to transistor design and manufacturing is a robust activity at Leti, the imec group (Leuven, Belgium,) and multiple Fraunhofer institutes in Germany and elsewhere.
 One recent announcement from imec researchers involved gate-all-around nanowire field effect transistors (FETs) that they organized into a novel vertical configuration.
 This technology is considered a strong candidate to extend today’s CMOS scaling to its ultimate limit.
 With an excellent performance-to-area ratio, vertical nanowires seem particularly attractive for making highly dense static random access memory (SRAM) cells, imec notes.
 Moreover, when used to build those SRAM cells, vertical nanowire FETs may play a key role in hybrid scaling – an emerging approach that integrates multiple transistor architectures in one system-on-chip.

-Traditional CMOS scaling has become increasingly complex and expensive as demands for higher performing devices at lower costs have driven semiconductor manufacturers to seek increasingly exotic solutions.
+Traditional CMOS scaling has become increasingly complex and expensive, which has led semiconductor manufacturers to seek alternatives to meet demands for higher performance at lower costs.
 That drive includes the development of extreme ultraviolet (EUV) lithography to replace multi-patterning immersion litho; the latest EUV forecasts by ASML (The Netherlands) and mega-scale manufacturers Intel and Samsung indicate EUV is reaching stabilization.
 Once implemented, EUV is likely to require additional refinement to extend the number of wafers per hour that can be produced with acceptable yields.
 Intel, Samsung and TSMC have all indicated they plan to utilize EUV at future technology nodes, varying between 7nm and 5nm.
-But all manufacturers are seeking alternatives for long-term device scaling that either avoids EUV altogether or delays its introduction.
+At the same time, all major manufacturers are seeking alternatives for long-term device scaling that either avoids EUV altogether or delays its introduction.

 Scaling (with or without EUV,) below 5nm is possible.
-An increasing number of researchers, device manufacturers and materials experts are exploring alternatives to the ‘brute force’ scaling approach that has served industry well for the past decades when a new node meant transitioning from one large feature size to something slightly smaller.
-The future of transistor design for high performance requirements will no doubt include a variety of approaches that could include various 3D architectures using bonded and stacked devices, and alternative technologies such as fully depleted silicon on insulator (FD-SOI) championed by Globalfoundries, STMicroelectronics, CEA Leti and Samsung, among many companies.
-Atomic scale deposition and etch will likely support the3se strategies as materials science continues to play a larger role in developing new architectures and processing techniques.
+An increasing number of researchers, device manufacturers and materials experts are exploring alternatives to the ‘brute force’ scaling approach that previously served industry when moving to a new node meant a relatively simple exercise in miniaturization.
+The future of transistor design for high performance requirements will no doubt include a variety of approaches that could feature various 3D architectures using bonded and stacked devices, and alternative technologies such as fully depleted silicon on insulator (FD-SOI) championed by Globalfoundries, STMicroelectronics, CEA Leti and Samsung, among many companies.
+Atomic scale deposition and etch will likely support these strategies as materials science continues to play a larger role supporting new architectures and processing techniques.

-Multiple strategies are certain to emerge as effective means for enhancing performance while controlling costs due to the diversity and needs of the global semiconductor marketplace.
-While major consumer product segments including smartphones, computing, and entertainment are expected to continue driving memory and other high-volume, high-performance applications, more opportunities are emerging that will require lower volume approaches and rapid customization.
-Emerging applications such as the IoT, the IIoT, automotive electronics, medical and wearable electronic applications are shaping the new global semiconductor market and will continue to do so in the years to come.
+Multiple strategies are certain to emerge as effective means for enhancing performance while controlling costs within the global semiconductor marketplace.
+While major consumer product segments including smartphones, computing and entertainment are expected to continue driving memory and other high-performance applications at high volume, more opportunities are emerging that will require lower volume approaches and rapid customization.
+Emerging applications such as the IoT, the IIoT, automotive electronics, medical and wearable electronics are shaping a new global semiconductor market and will continue to do so in the years to come.